Updated March 17, 2020

 When Vaitai first became the Eagles starting left tackle, NJ.com ran a feature about him.
-They claimed that his greatest strength is his strength.
-That makes sense for a guy who benched 27 reps of 225 at his Pro Day.
-But Vaitai has a different kind of strength as well; the strength that comes from knowing the Lord.
+They claimed that his greatest strength was… well… his strength; which is not unsurprising for a man who benched 27 reps of 225 lbs. at his Pro Day.
+But Vaitai has a different kind of strength as well; one which he says comes from knowing the Lord.
 He told the Philadelphia Inquirer; “I’m religious.
 I’m playing through Him.
-There’s a Bible verse my mom recites: Philippians 4:13, ‘I can do all this through Jesus Christ, who strengthens me.’”
+There’s a Bible Verse my mom recites; Philippians 4:13, ‘I can do all things through Jesus Christ, who strengthens me.”

-Vaitai is a big, strong guy, and he always has been.
-When Halapoulivaati and his two brothers, Kevin and William, first registered to play football at Watauga Middle School near Fort Worth Texas, his coach, Joe Ward told Penn Live that he immediately whispered to himself “our team just got a whole lot better.”
-Halapoulivaati was already 6 feet tall, and his brothers, who were just 11 months younger, were nearly as large.
+Halapoulivaati Vaitai is a big, strong guy.
+He always has been.
+When he and his two brothers, Kevin and William, first registered to play football at Watauga Middle School near Fort Worth, Texas, his coach, Joe Ward was thrilled.
+He told Penn Live that he immediately whispered to himself; “our team just got a whole lot better!”
+Halapoulivaati was already 6 feet tall and his two brothers – who were just 11 months younger – were nearly as large.

-But there is one place where Vaitai loves to use his voice.
-In church.
-Vaitai and his brothers sang in their church choir, singing praises to God.
-Ward insists that quiet Halapoulivaati has a singing voice that matches his 6-foot-6, 320-pound frame.
-Ward say; “He probably wouldn’t tell you he’s good singer, but trust me, he can sing.”
+Their is a place, however, where Vaitai finds it impossible to stay quiet.
+Church.
+Vaitai and his brothers sang in the church choir, singing praises to God!
+Ward insists that the soft-spoken lineman has a singing voice that matches his 6’6″ 320-pound frame.
+Ward insists; “He probably won’t tell you he’s a good singer, but trust me, he can sing.”